Sisai-IoT/assignment/README.md

 ## Assignment

 We have to create a search page to take input from user using a input box and search through these articles.
-Once the search is performed, show the results in a list view (infinite scroll)
+Once the search is performed, show the results in a list view (infinite scroll).

 ## API To be used.

 Backend API to be used is https://hn.algolia.com/api

+## Deliverables

+- Github repo
-Host this on a free platform like netlify.com or github pages, so that it is accesible via web.
+- Hosted on a free platform like netlify.com or github pages, so that it is accesible via web.